 Although the District of Columbia is known primarily as the nation's capital, it is an international city with a vibrant tourist industry and business climate.
 It is also the nucleus of the fifth largest metropolitan area in the United States.
-In 2007, the District's estimated resident population was 588,292.
+In 2008, the District's estimated resident population was 591,833.

 The District's economic base is driven by the federal and local governments and the related diplomatic embassies and international organizations.
-The federal civilian workforce in the District averaged 193,700 employees in fiscal year 2007, while an additional 147,500 federal employees worked elsewhere in the metropolitan area.
-The District is host to more than 175 foreign embassies and other recognized diplomatic missions.
+The federal civilian workforce in the District averaged 192,800 employees in calendar year 2008, while an additional 152,400 federal employees worked elsewhere in the metropolitan area.
+The District is host to more than 185 foreign embassies and other recognized diplomatic missions.
 A number of international organizations, such as the International Monetary Fund, the World Bank, the Inter-American Development Bank, and the Organization of American States are headquartered in the District.
-In 2006, an estimated 15.3 million people visited the Washington Metropolitan Area not only to do business with federal government and regional enterprises but also to visit the national monuments, historic sites, museums and other major cultural attractions.
+In 2007, an estimated 16.2 million people visited the Washington Metropolitan Area not only to do business with federal government and regional enterprises but also to visit the national monuments, historic sites, museums and other major cultural attractions.

-Per capita personal income in the District was \$57,746 in 2006 compared to \$36,714 in the United States.
-Personal income in the District was \$36.1 billion in 2007 compared to \$11.5 trillion in the United States.
-The relatively high per capita and household incomes in the District is a direct result of a combination of factors, including a high labor force participation rate, multiple earner households, small household size (average of 2.21 persons), a large percentage of college graduates and a substantial concentration of employed residents in highly-skilled occupations.
+Per capita personal income in the District was \$62,484 in 2007 compared to \$38,615 in the United States.
+Personal income in the District was \$36.7 billion in 2007 compared to \$11.6 trillion in the United States.
+The relatively high per capita and household incomes in the District are a direct result of a combination of factors, including a high labor force participation rate, multiple earner households, small household size (average of 2.21 persons), a large percentage of college graduates, and a substantial concentration of employed residents in highly-skilled occupations.